-TMCC students are expected to behave in a manner consistent with the Anishinaabe Seven teachings.
-TMCC students are expected to be honest in their endeavor to attain a college education.
+TMC students are expected to behave in a manner consistent with the Anishinaabe Seven teachings.
+TMC students are expected to be honest in their endeavor to attain a college education.
 Academic misconduct will not be tolerated and includes but is not limited to:

-- knowingly using, buying, selling, transporting, or soliciting the contents of an un-administered test; - copying from another student's test; - possessing unauthorized test material during a test; and getting help from another student during a test without permission; - plagiarism when a student uses the ideas or writings of another as one's own; - unauthorized alteration or use of any college documents is prohibited;
+- knowingly using, buying, selling, transporting, or soliciting the contents of an un-administered test; - copying from another student's test; - possessing unauthorized test material during a test; and getting help from another student during a test without permission; - plagiarism when a student uses the ideas or writings of another as one's own; - unauthorized alteration or use of any college documents is prohibited; - unauthorized use of generative AI tools for course assignments is prohibited unless explicit permission is received from the instructor, ensuring compliance with academic guidelines and ethical standards.

-Any violation will be reported to the Vice President of Academics Affairs.
+All violations will be reported to the Vice President of Academics Affairs.